Roy Meriwether plays Sunday at Chef Joseph's

 Meriwether: My manager and Chuck were friends and Chuck helped to promote me.
 Chuck became the president of Stinger Records.
 I wasn't interested in being president at the time.
 It wasn't a big deal, but he was listed as president of Stinger Records.
 The home of Stinger Records was supposed to be in Lafayette, Indiana.
 It was really almost a pseudo-address.
 He was a big fan of mine and a big help.
 He booked me a lot.
 He was a very nice man.
 I was so sorry when he died.

 Yeah, Chuck was the first president of Stinger Records.
 I made him president.
-I asked Mike Pence, but he didn't want be president then. [laughs]
+I asked Mike Pence, but he didn't want to be president then. [laughs]

 NUVO: There's one other Indiana-related project I wanted to ask you about.
 In 1987 you released a live album called Opening Night.
 I understand that album was recorded here in Indianapolis at a club called The Place To Start, which is now The Jazz Kitchen.
 Any thoughts on that album?